Working Cow Horse

 Finish the job

-The sense of elation you get after you’re cow has been pushed round a figure of eight is just fantastic.
+The sense of elation you get after you’ve cow pushed your cow round a figure of eight is just fantastic.
 The first time George and I managed that, I just sat there beaming stupidly thinking it was “job done”.
 But of course, it wasn’t.
 I just there patting George and feeling pretty darned clever.
 Then the judge’s watch ticked past the 2 minute mark.
 The cow was still out in the arena wondering what it had done to upset George.
 Class timed out and not finished because we hadn’t brought the cow back to the pen.
 Not finished in a class we could have been well placed in just because I let up too soon.
 Bring the cow back and then enjoy the plaudits…